alphagov/govuk-developer-docs/source/manual/conventions-for-rails-applications.html.md

 applications is [Jasmine][].

-This was originally chosen due to the `jasmine` gem's tight integration with the Rails [Asset Pipeline][].
+This was originally chosen due to the `jasmine` gem's tight integration with the Rails [asset pipeline][frontend-assets].
 However that gem has since been deprecated and should [no longer be used][jasmine-gem-deprecated].

 Instead, we use the NPM package `jasmine-browser-runner` to run Jasmine